Apples--The Fruit That Can Do Everything!

 Directions

-Preheat the oven to 375 degrees Wash, peel (if desired) and slice the apples into a 8- or 9-inch baking dish Pour the maple syrup over the apples, and stir to coat.
+Wash, peel (if desired) and slice the apples into an 8- or 9-inch baking dish.

-Pour the oat mixture over the top of the apples
+Pour the oat mixture over the top of the apples and spread evenly.

-Spread the topping evenly over the apples.
 Bake 35 minutes, or until the topping is browned and the apples are tender when pricked with a fork.
-Remove from the oven, and serve warm.
-I poured a little half-and-half over my warm apple crisp!

-Pour the oat mixture over the top of the apples
+Pour the oat mixture over the top of the apples and spread evenly.

-Spread the topping evenly over the apples.
 Bake 35 minutes, or until the topping is browned and the apples are tender when pricked with a fork.
-Remove from the oven, and serve warm.
-I poured a little half-and-half over my warm apple crisp!

 What sounds good ?